aditya-kokashe/BridgeLabz-Training/README.md

 - `git commit`
 - `git push`
 - `git rebase`

 ### Key Takeaway:
 Understood the importance of version control and how GitHub helps in tracking changes and managing code efficiently.

-### Key Takeaway:
-Understood the importance of version control and how GitHub helps in tracking changes and managing code efficiently.